arunshaju001/Crime-Prediction-using-Machine-Learning/README.md

 # Crime-Prediction-using-Machine-Learning
-Prediction and Visualization of crimes
+Prediction and Visualization of crimes in San-Francisco using the machine learning.